PelionIoT/mbed-trace/README.md

 * to activate traces, configure yotta with flag: `YOTTA_CFG_MBED_TRACE` set to 1 or true.
 Setting the flag to 0 or false disables tracing.
  * By default trace uses 1024 bytes buffer for trace lines, but it can be configure by yotta with: `YOTTA_CFG_MBED_TRACE_LINE_LENGTH`.
 Default length: 1024.
  * To disable ipv6 convertion, set `YOTTA_CFG_MBED_TRACE_FEA_IPV6 = 0` from yotta configurations.
+* If thread safety is needed, configure the wait and release callback functions before initialization so that the protection is in place as soon as the library is initialized.
+This should usually only be done once in the application's lifetime.
 * Call the trace initialization (`mbed_trace_init`) once before using any other APIs.
 It allocates the trace buffer and initializes the internal variables.
 * Define `TRACE_GROUP` in your source code (not in the header!) to use traces. `TRACE_GROUP` is a 1-4 character long char-array (for example `#define TRACE_GROUP "APPL"`).
 This will be printed on every trace line.